Ostriv-platform/Wood_chip_stove/README.md

 ### Project team:
 Sakh Ihor, Yatsyk Petro, Sakh Roman

-The prototype was developed together with the [001](https://001.fyi) organization within the Lifesystems Laboratory with the support of Tolocar.
+The prototype was developed within the Lifesystems Laboratory with the support of Tolocar.
 Tolocar is a program implemented in cooperation with MitOst and supported by the German government through Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.

 ### License